‘Dance Moms’ Rumor: Season 8 Happening With A Completely New Cast, No The Irreplaceables

 Apart from Sophia, Dance Moms Season 8 will reportedly also feature Fallon Chapman, who appeared in two episodes of the series (once in the third season and another in the fourth season) as a guest dancer for ALDC.

-In addition, photos of Stinson with a group of new girls believed to be his new recruits for the show also surfaced on Instagram courtesy of DidYouJustAssumeMyGender, who claimed that the Dance Moms producer is indeed putting together a whole new team for Dance Moms Season 8.
+Also, photos of Stinson with a group of new girls believed to be his new recruits for the show also surfaced on Instagram courtesy of DidYouJustAssumeMyGender, who claimed that the Dance Moms producer is indeed putting together a whole new team for Dance Moms Season 8.

 There is no confirmation yet that The Irreplaceables are not appearing in Dance Moms Season 8.
 Nia Sioux, however, did indicate in an interview with Hollywire TV that her contract will expire after the current season.